Using Liquibase with YugabyteDB

 ./bin/yugabyted status

-2. Specify the database URL in the Liquibase properties file.
+2. Specify the database URL in the liquibase.properties file (defaults file), along with other properties you want to set a default value for.
 Liquibase does not parse the URL.
 You can either specify the full database connection string or specify the URL using your database's standard JDBC format:

 YugabyteDB on-premises